cintiadr/sample-lambda-app/README.md

 ### Considerations
   - Lambda is running outside VPC; security considerations apply if your lambda handles sensitive data.
+  - Memory size and timeout are not being configured
   - Environment variables are not encrypted
   - There's no dashboards nor alarms for failures.
 Also, no dead letter queue configured for failures, nor AWS Xray.